eRedekopp/ChordGenerator/plan.md

 # About

-ChordGenerator is an application that generates a list of all possible voicings of a given guitar chord.
+Control.ChordGenerator is an application that generates a list of all possible voicings of a given guitar chord.

 # Structure